broadinstitute/gtex-viz/README.md

 genomic location.
 The color and size of the bubbles are scaled by the normalized effect size (NES) and p-value of the eQTLs.
 Only tissues with significant eQTLs associated with the query gene are reported and rendered.
 The pairwise linkage disequilibrium (LD) values of the variants are also displayed and aligned below the bubble heatmap columns.

+Note: The GTEx Gene-eQTL Visualizer is currently in ES5.
+We will update the code to ES6 in the near future.

 [Portal Link](https://gtexportal.org/home/bubbleHeatmapPage/ACTN3)